blueimp/Gallery/README.md

 ```

 ### Carousel setup
-To display the images in an inline carousel instead of a lightbox, add the CSS class **blueimp-gallery-carousel** to the Gallery widget and remove the child element with the **close** class, or add a new Gallery widget with a different **id** to your webpage:
+To display the images in an inline carousel instead of a lightbox, follow the [lightbox setup](#lightbox-setup) and add the CSS class **blueimp-gallery-carousel** to the Gallery widget and remove the child element with the **close** class, or add a new Gallery widget with a different **id** to your webpage:

 ```html
 <!-- The Gallery as inline carousel, can be positioned anywhere on the page -->